 Additionally, the Center conducts various site visits and reviews, and regularly provides the Academy with detailed reports regarding the Academy's performance, per the Charter Contract.
 The purpose of these tools, reviews and resources is to give critical feedback for continuing improvement and to allow more time for schools to focus on academic achievement.

-For more information on the Master Calendar of Reporting Requirements and DST, please visit:
+For more information on the Master Calendar of Reporting Requirements, please visit:

-http://www.TheCenterforCharters.org \rightarrow Administrators
+www.TheCenterforCharters.org → Resource Center